Images on the web

 Creative Commons Zero (CC0) Public Domain Designation images

-Images with a CC0 licence mean that you can: copy, modify, distribute and perform the work, even for commercial purposes, all without asking for permission.
+A CC0 licence means that you can: copy, modify, distribute and perform the work, even for commercial purposes, all without asking for permission.
 There is no legal requirement that you attribute the image, only an expectation that you will voluntarily do so if requested.

 The museum requests that you include the following caption with reproductions of the images: Artist.
 Title, Date.
 The Art Institute of Chicago.
 This information is available on the object page for each work.